 The Headteacher and authorised staff have the power to search students, without consent, when they have reasonable grounds for suspecting that a student has a prohibited item or has broken the law.
-If a student refuses to co-operate, the member of staff may sanction the student in line with the school's Behaviour Policy, ensuring that they are responding to misbehaviour consistently and fairly.
+If a student refuses to co-operate, the member of staff may sanction the student in line with the School's Behaviour Policy, ensuring that they are responding to misbehaviour consistently and fairly.
 Prohibited items or illegal content include the following:

 - knives or weapons;

 - alcohol;

+- energy drinks

 - illegal drugs;

+- tobacco and cigarette papers;

 - vapes;

 - stolen items;

-- tobacco and cigarette papers;

-- energy drinks;

 - fireworks;

 - pornographic images or content;

 - abusive images or content (racial, homophobic etc.)

 - any article that a member of staff reasonably suspects has been, or is likely to be, used to commit an offence or injure a person or damage property; and

 - any item which a school policy specifies as banned and able to be searched for.